 Our customers are allowed to contact us for future hunt advice and coaching at no cost.
 Our goal is to train you how to do this yourself, but we realize that some details will be forgotten and that you may need additional assistance in the future.
 You are most welcome to call us for additional consultation on subsequent hunts at your convenience.

-Our rate for the 2015 season is $1,550 per group.
-Our rates may increase for the 2016 season, however if you book before the rate increase we will honor our 2015 price structure.
+Our rate for the 2017 season is $1,550 per group.
+Our rates may increase in the future, however if you book before the rate increase we will honor this price structure.
 Once we receive your payment in full, we start working with you on your hunt plan.
-To get started immediately, call Pam at our Delta Junction office at 1 (907) 895-4919.
+To get started immediately, call Mike at our Anchorage office at 1 (907) 229-4501.
 We accept PayPal or credit cards over the phone, or you can mail a check to the following address:

 It all starts with your call.
 Phone Mike at 1 (907) 229-4501 for an initial free consultation.
 Following that call you decide whether you need our services.
 Once you make the payment, we start to work with you on crafting your Alaska hunt.